lsdefine/simple_GRPO/README.md

 At least two GPUs are needed.

 **Warning:**
-You may need to install datasets and add a http proxy (maybe) to run the example script that simply use gsm8k.
+You may need to install datasets and add a http proxy (maybe) to run the example script that simply use GSM8K.
 ``` bash
 pip install datasets
 ```
-This package is only used for simple testing with GSM8K.
+This package is only used for simply loading GSM8K.
 For real usage, users should prepare their own data, so datasets is not a strict requirement.

 ## Usage
 ### Now, if you have three GPUs or more, you will have a better choice!!!